yanwu3161/PseudoMeta/README.md

+👤 Author: GAO YUTONG
+🧬 Description:
+This is an R package for single-cell sequencing data, providing a framework named PseudoMeta that infers the developmental time of individual cells using non-parametric statistical methods.

+🧾 Summary
+The PseudoMeta package facilitates pseudotime trend analysis in single-cell data by:
+✅ Integrating Seurat and monocle3 outputs
+✅ Extracting highly variable genes
+✅ Applying robust, non-parametric statistical tests to detect monotonic gene expression changes across pseudotime

+You can choose among Spearman, Kendall, Mann-Kendall, or Page tests depending on your analysis needs.

-Usage of the PseudoMeta R Package
+📦 Usage of the PseudoMeta R Package
 The PseudoMeta package is designed to analyze single-cell RNA sequencing (scRNA-seq) data by estimating pseudotime-associated gene expression trends using non-parametric statistical methods.

-Step 1: Create the PseudoMeta Object
+🔧 Step 1: Create the PseudoMeta Object
 Function: CreatePseudometa()

+📥 Input:

-Input: A Seurat object (for scRNA-seq expression and dimensionality reduction) and a CDS object (from monocle3, used to extract pseudotime).
+A Seurat object (for scRNA-seq expression and dimensionality reduction)

+A CDS object (from monocle3, used to extract pseudotime)

-Process:
+⚙️ Process:

-Selects the top Varnum variable genes.
+Selects the top Varnum variable genes

-Extracts the expression matrix for these genes.
+Extracts the expression matrix for these genes

-Stores UMAP and (optionally) PCA reductions.
+Stores UMAP and (optionally) PCA reductions

-Retrieves pseudotime from the CDS object.
+Retrieves pseudotime from the CDS object

-Output: A new PseudoMeta S4 object, with slots for:
+📤 Output: A new PseudoMeta S4 object, with slots for:

 assays: expression data and selected features